yanwang-ntu/yanwang-ntu.githib.io/README.md

-# Source Code and Assets of Pascal Michaillat's Website
+# Source Code and Assets of pascalmichaillat.org

-This repository contains the source code and assets of [Pascal Michaillat's website](https://pascalmichaillat.org).
+This repository contains the source code and assets of Pascal Michaillat's website at https://pascalmichaillat.org.

 ## Source code

 The website is built with [Hugo](https://github.com/gohugoio/hugo).
-The source code comes from the template at [pmichaillat/hugo-website](https://github.com/pmichaillat/hugo-website).
+The source code is based on the minimalist website template at [pmichaillat/hugo-website](https://github.com/pmichaillat/hugo-website).

 ## Assets